dmdaksh/dmdaksh.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a second year Master's student pursuing a degree in Electrical & Computer Engineering, focusing in Signal & Image Processing and Machine Learning.
+I am a Master's student pursuing a degree in Electrical & Computer Engineering, focusing in Signal & Image Processing and Machine Learning.
 My research interests include Multimodal Learning, Representation Learning, Continual Learning and Domain Adaptation.
 I am looking for labs and research groups to join working on the similar research interests.
 I am also open to collaborations and discussions on the same.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.